About Theresa Onuorah (Queen Of The Coast)?

-Her popular songs were: “Oba Egwu”, “Onwunwa mu a chimo”, “Ogene erubego, Muna one ga-agba egwu“.
+Her popular songs were: “Oba Egwu”, “Onwunwa mu na chimo”, “Ogene erubego, Muna onye ga-agba egwu“.
 She makes more use of flute and Ogene in her Egedege dance.
 She is a great dancer and she is a great singer.

-Theresa Onuorah is in Unubi, her hometown, living with her husband and the children.
+Queen Theresa Onuora has disproved all the myths told about her in time past.
+She is presently a mother and a wife.
+She is in Unubi, her hometown, living with her husband and the children.

 Best of Our Stories

 - 6-Year-Old ‘Pregnant’ Olga Blessing Receives 1.3 Million – Pregnant Girl Gets Help